phil294/websnapper/README.md

 - Make the package manager install the dependencies: `yarn`.
 This will also download a specific chromium browser module into your node_modules folder
 - Run the server e.g. with `PORT=7001 yarn run start`

-I will add a Docker image and build file later today and put it on here.

 #### Enable Javascript

 For JS to work, remove [this line](https://github.com/phil294/websnapper/blob/67c64d8e395cb3172be5e7896a8feb02c6b32d64/snap.coffee#L17) in your local version.